-<![CDATA[Health care quality movement gave birth to the term patient safety.
+Health care quality movement gave birth to the term patient safety.
 IOM defines patient safety as the prevention of harm to patients.
-It lays emphases on preventing errors, learning from the errors that do occur and building a culture on safety that involves health care professionals.
-Patient safety practices states the activities that reduce the risk on adverse events related to exposure to medical care across a range of diagnoses or conditions.
+It lays emphasis on preventing errors, learning from the errors that do occur, and building a culture on safety that involves health care professionals.
+Patient safety practices state the activities that reduce the risk of adverse events related to exposure to medical care across a range of diagnoses or conditions.

-There are certain practices that help attain best patient safety:
+There are certain practices that help attain the best patient safety:

 Identify Patients correctly: Rely on two basic information i.e. name and date of birth so that they get medication intended for them.
 Also, check for appropriate blood type before any transfusion.

 Use medicines safely: Label all drugs, including those in syringes, cups, and basins.
 Take extra precautions with those patients who are on blood thinners.
 Any confusion related to brand, generic names, and packaging has to be minimal and make sure that any additional medication does not conflict with current ones.

 Avoid Surgical Errors: Follow The Joint Commission’s “Universal Protocol” to prevent wrong-site or wrong-person surgery.